orientechnologies/orientdb-docs/Auditing.md

 By default all the auditing logs are saved as documents of class `AuditingLog`.
 If your account has enough privileges, you can directly query the auditing log.
 Example on retrieving the last 20 logs: `select from AuditingLog order by @rid desc limit 20`.

 **OrientDB 2.2**
 Starting in OrientDB 2.2, all auditing logs are now stored in the [system database](System-Database.md).
-The class used is still `AuditingLog`, but the logs for each database are stored in a specific cluster with this format: *databaseName*_auditing.
+The auditing log for each database is stored in a derived class of the `AuditingLog` class with this format: *databaseName*OAuditingLog.

-As an example, if you have a database called *MyDB*, then the cluster name will be `MyDB_auditing`.
+As an example, if you have a database called *MyDB*, then the class name will be `MyDBOAuditingLog`.

 Using the previous example to retrieve the last 20 log entries for a specific database, do this from within the system database:
-`select from cluster:MyDB_auditing order by @rid desc limit 20`
+`select from MyDBOAuditingLog order by @rid desc limit 20`

 ## Security First
 For security reasons, no roles should be able to access the `AuditingLog` records.
 For this reason before using Auditing assure to revoke any privilege on the `AuditingLog` cluster.
 You can do that from Studio, security panel, or via SQL by using the [SQL REVOKE](SQL-Revoke.md) command.
 Here's an example of revoking any access to the writer and reader roles: